 If you have a busy lifestyle a slow cooker is a great kitchen companion.
-On the days when you need a hand in the kitchen all you'll need to do is decide what you want to have for dinner, put the ingredients together in the morning, then walk away.
+When you don't have time to spend hours preparing dinner, a slow-cooked meal can be the answer.
+Just pick the recipe, load up and start the slow cooker, then walk away.
 The appliance will cook the meal at a relatively low temperature while you're busy elsewhere, and is designed to cook safely while unattended.
-At the end of the day, dinner will be ready and waiting for you when you get home.
+At the end of the day, dinner will be ready and waiting.

 Our home economist Fiona Mair has put many slow cookers through their paces and can tell you which ones work best at their different settings and over different time periods.